ringcentral-ruby/smsbot-ringcentral-lita/README.md

 ### Heroku Setup

-If you already have your RingCentral API Keys and SMS number created and available, you can use Heroku One-Button Deployment.
+If you already have your RingCentral API Keys and SMS number created and available, you can use [Heroku One-Button Deployment](https://devcenter.heroku.com/articles/heroku-button).

 **REMEMBER, you must have all the prerequisites to configure the app properly**

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+The settings are located in the [`app.json`](app.json) file.
+If you wish to change any settings such as the Dyno type or [Redis To Go](https://elements.heroku.com/addons/redistogo) plan, please fork the repo and deploy from your fork.

 ### Manual Setup